Straight Outta Compton (film): Box office

 Straight Outta Compton grossed $161.2 million in the United States and Canada and $40.4 million in other territories for a worldwide total of $201.6 million.
 Deadline Hollywood calculated the net profit of the film to be $91.1 million, when factoring together all expenses and revenues for the film.

 In the United States and Canada, the opening weekend projections were continuously revised upwards, starting from $25 million and going as high as $45 million.
 The film made $5 million from Thursday night shows, which began at 7 p.m. in 2,264 theaters.
 After its strong Thursday night showing, Universal was able to add nearly 500 theaters for the film's opening weekend.
 Straight Outta Compton made $24.1 million on its opening day, the fourth biggest August opening in history.

 It finished first at the box office in its opening weekend earning $60.2 million from 2,757 theaters and ahead of the week's other new release The Man from U.N.C.L.E.
 46% of its opening weekend audience was African American while 23% was non-Hispanic White and 21% Hispanic.
-Its opening weekend total was the fifth-best August opening weekend of all-time, the highest in August for an R-rated film and the highest for a musical biopic.
+Its opening weekend total was the fifth-best August opening weekend of all time (behind Guardians of the Galaxy, The Bourne Ultimatum, Rush Hour 2 and Teenage Mutant Ninja Turtles) the highest in August for an R-rated film (surpassing American Pie 2) and the highest for a musical biopic.